52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

 1. Population Generation aka.
 Sampling

-2. Fitness Evaluation

-3. Repeat over ``GENETIC_NUMBER_GENERATIONS`` —
+2. Reproduction: Repeat over ``GENETIC_NUMBER_GENERATIONS`` —

    a.
 Selection
    b.
 Crossover
    c.
 Mutation

-   d.
+3. Post-processing

+   a.
 Repair
-   e.
+   b.
 Remove Duplicates
+3. Fitness Evaluation

 The repeating component of the algorithm is repeated until a **termination condition** is met.
 The termination condition can be